thirdeyeclub/thirdeyeclub/README.md

 > 🔧 Casting commands into consoles since 2009.

-> 🏹 Seven years of web development and digital marketing expertise.
+> 🏹 Ten years of web development and digital marketing expertise.

 > 🖌️ I am currently a Senior Fullstack Developer at [Impairment Science, Inc](https://www.impairmentscience.com/) where neuroscience and code met.